 - Specific trucking routes and times were pre-agreed to avoid busy office hours.

-- The removal of the old lift equipment was undertaken at night.
+- The old lift equipment was removed at night.

 - Noisy work was tightly managed – always a challenge balancing the needs of the lift contractors to undertake noisy work with the needs of the building occupants to be undisturbed.